Pil, Iran

-Pil (پيل) (Note: Also romanized as Pīl; also known as Pel) is a village in, and the capital of, Owzrud Rural District of Baladeh District, Nur County, Mazandaran province, Iran.
+Pil (پيل) (Note: Also romanized as Pīl; also known as Pel) is a village in, and the capital of, Owzrud Rural District in Baladeh District of Nur County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 53 in 23 households.
 The following census in 2011 counted 27 people in 17 households.
 The 2016 census measured the population of the village as 122 people in 54 households.